-- 4.8.1 The Starter shall operate directly under the supervision of the Clerk. - 4.8.2 All competing Drivers shall be under the orders of the Starter at the time the Cars leave the False Grid to enter the course until the Competition is completed and all competing Cars have left the course. - 4.8.3 It shall be the starter's responsibility to start the Competition with the starting flag and end the Competition with the checkered flag. - 4.8.4 In the event of inclement weather and under instruction from the Clerk, the Starter shall display a "Lights On" sign and/or to display various other flags. - 4.8.5 The numbers and letters used by Starters shall meet these standards:

-- a) They shall be no less than 200mm (8in) high with a 38mm (1 1/2in) stroke; - b) The distance between them shall be no less than the stroke of the digits or letters; - c) They shall be shown on a contrasting background measuring 60cm x 80 cm minimum.
+- 4.8.1 The Starter shall operate directly under the supervision of the Clerk. - 4.8.2 All competing Drivers shall be under the orders of the Starter from the time the Cars leave the False Grid to enter the course until the session is completed. - 4.8.3 The starter shall start the Competition with the starting flag and end the Competition by displaying a Last Lap sign and then the checkered flag. - 4.8.4 The Starter shall display various other flags and signs when instructed to do so by the Clerk.
+In the event of inclement weather and under instruction from the Clerk, the Starter shall display a "Lights On" sign and/or to display various other flags. - 4.8.5 The numbers and letters used by Starters shall meet these standards: - a) They shall be no less than 200mm (8in) high with a 38mm (1 1/2in) stroke; - b) The distance between them shall be no less than the stroke of the digits or letters; - c) They shall be shown on a contrasting background measuring 60cm x 80 cm minimum.